isomerpages/mti-osir/_resources/Other Legislation/Sectoral Legislation with O&C provisions.md

 <td>
 <p><strong>Broadcasting Act</strong></p>
 <p>The Broadcasting Act ("BA") regulates dealing in, operation of and ownership in broadcasting services and broadcasting apparatus.
 It also regulates online communication services accessible by Singapore end-users.</p>
-<p>Specified changes in ownership and control of broadcasting companies that hold a relevant licence are subject to Minister's approval, such as when person(s) seek to be a substantial shareholder, 12% controller, or an indirect controller of a broadcasting company that holds a relevant licence.</p>
+<p>Specified changes in ownership and control of broadcasting companies that hold a relevant license are subject to Minister's approval, such as when person(s) seek to be a substantial shareholder, 12% controller, or an indirect controller of a broadcasting company that holds a relevant license.</p>
-<p>Broadcasting companies that hold a relevant licence are required to seek prior approval from IMDA for the appointment of key appointment holders.</p>
+<p>Broadcasting companies that hold a relevant license are required to seek prior approval from IMDA for the appointment of key appointment holders.</p>
 </td>
 <td>
 <p>Agency in charge: Ministry of Communications and Information (MCI) / Infocomm Media Development Authority (IMDA)</p>